JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-deep-links.md

 }
 ```

-For iOS, in Swift code add an `application()` variant that handles incoming URLs:
+For iOS, in Swift code add an `application()` variant that handles incoming URIs:

 ```swift
 // Imports the KMP module to access the singleton